Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 ![What the Spark Spread Tells Us About Texas Grid Stress](/blog/assets/images/blog_images/what-spark-spread-tells-you-about-texas-grid-stress/blog_image.png){: style="display:block; margin:0 auto;" }

-> Note: All prices and spark spreads shown here are calculated from ERCOT hub prices, Henry Hub gas, and weather data ingested into Databricks for this project.
+> Note: All prices and spark spreads shown here are derived from ERCOT HB_NORTH real-time settlement point prices (15-minute intervals), Henry Hub front-month natural gas futures (NG=F), and publicly available weather data, all ingested and modeled in Databricks for this project.
+Spark spreads are calculated using assumed heat rates (7.0 MMBtu/MWh for CCGT, 10.0 for peakers) and represent fuel-cost margins only, not total plant profitability.
+Values are based on my processed dataset and may differ from official ERCOT settlements, nodal prices, or plant-specific economics.
+HB_NORTH broadly represents the Dallas/Fort Worth region.

 Over the past few months, I've been intrigued by energy markets, especially since I've been working more with the trading team at Plains on use cases like crude blending.
 To get a better feel for the data energy traders analyze daily, I pulled in data from [ERCOT](https://www.ercot.com/), the [U.S. Energy Information Administration](https://www.eia.gov/), and other sources into Databricks, focusing on the Texas market.
 This also gave me a chance to get hands-on with [Lakeflow Spark Declarative Pipelines](https://learn.microsoft.com/en-us/azure/databricks/ldp/concepts).
 While I wasn't the biggest fan of its predecessor, DLT, I've heard the new branding brings significant improvements.